tudurom/bsc-thesis/main.typ

 In the following subsections of this introduction,
-I will further describe the background and the mode of operation of the Thompson attack and of reproducible binaries in more detail.
+I will further describe the background and the mode of operation of the Thompson attack and of reproducible builds in more detail.
 @method describes the assumptions that narrow down the actions we can take to defend against this attack, in order of practicality, and present a practical setup in which the Thompson attack can be